 Unlike zirconia, silicon nitride has a low coefficient of expansion so care should be exercised when choosing shaft fits for higher temperature applications as a steel shaft will expand much more than the silicon nitride inner ring which could lead to ring fracture.
 In the same way, a steel housing will expand much more than a silicon nitride outer ring, leading to a looser fit at high temperatures.

 The Si3N4 full ceramic ball bearings in the table below are available with cages (or retainers) made from PEEK, PTFE.
 Bearings with bore sizes from 8mm upwards can also be fitted with 316 stainless steel cages.
 In addition, we keep stock of full complement silicon nitride bearings.
 These have no cage and extra balls.
-For full complement type, the load ratings are approximately 20% higher but the maximum speed is 40% lower.
+For full complement type, the load ratings are approximately 20% higher but the maximum speed is up to 70% lower.
 As for bearings with cages, PEEK cages are generally the option available from stock due to the strength and durability of PEEK.
 If an alternative cage material is required to cope with particular chemicals or temperature extremes beyond the range of PEEK, these can be produced to order.
 Si3N4 bearings are not magnetic and they are highly corrosion resistant to most chemicals.
 They are also electrically insulating.
 Like ZrO2 bearings, they are also extremely water resistant which is why they are often used in marine applications.
 They can be fully and permanently submerged without the material being affected.
 Due to their greater brittleness, Si3N4 bearings have slightly lower load ratings than ZrO2 bearings but will still cope with much higher loads and speeds than 316 marine grade bearings.

 Full complement Si3N4 bearings can be used up to 800°C. Bearings with a PEEK cage are rated up to only 250°C while silicon nitride bearings with a 316 stainless steel cage can be used up to 500°C. Although silicon nitride expands much less than ZrO2, it is still advisable to specify greater internal clearance at high temperatures to avoid problems caused by radial play reduction.
 Our silicon nitride bearings are supplied with a C3 loose radial play as standard.